awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

  **To create an Auto Scaling group using a launch template**

 1. Open the Amazon EC2 console at <https://console.aws.amazon.com/ec2/>.
-2. On the navigation bar at the top of the screen, select the same region that you used when you created the launch template.
+2. On the navigation bar at the top right of the screen, select the same region that you used when you created the launch template.
 3. In the navigation pane, choose **Launch Templates**.
 4. Select your launch template.
 4. Choose **Create Auto Scaling group**.